 The Houston SPCA is working hard to prevent pet overpopulation.
-Last year the HSPCA received more than 39,000 dogs, cats and other animals.
-All animals must be spayed or neutered before they leave the shelter.
+Last year we received more than 16,000 cats, dogs and other animals.
+Cats and dogs must be spayed or neutered before they leave the shelter.

 Why do I want a pet?

-This may seem like an obvious question, but please seriously consider why you wish to adopt a pet before visiting our shelter.
-Is it because the children are crying for a cat, and you want to pacify them?
-Is it because a friend just adopted a dog, and it looks like fun?
 Make sure that you and your family are prepared to make a serious, lifetime commitment to the animal you choose.
-Remember, this commitment may last 15 years or more!
+Remember, this commitment may last 15 years or more.

 What kind of lifestyle do I lead?

 Do you travel frequently, or work late hours?
 Companion animals require constant care and cannot be ignored.
 Many animals require exercise and outdoor activity.
 Can you make the time to provide for the health of your new pet?
-Do you have the patience to deal with raising a puppy or kitten?
+Do you have the patience to deal with raising a kitten or puppy?